cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

 `cnpg.io/reload`
 :   Available on `ConfigMap` and `Secret` resources.
 When set to `true`,
-    a change in the resource will be automatically reloaed by the operator.
+    a change in the resource will be automatically reloaded by the operator.

 `cnpg.io/scheduled-backup`
 :   When available, name of the `ScheduledBackup` resource that created a given